 Religion runs throughout the fabric of human life.
 We cannot fully understand culture, politics, economics, morality, or social change without considering how religion has influenced them.
 The academic study of religion does not favor any particular religious standpoint.
 Instead, it enables students to explore traditions ranging from antiquity to the present, from the local to the global.
 With faculty from disciplines across the university, the religious studies major and minor nurture the critical thinking skills and sensitivity to cultural difference relevant in an increasingly diverse and pluralistic world.
 Some graduates have taken jobs where such qualities can be put to use immediately.
 Others have gone on to advanced degrees not only in religious studies or divinity, but also in law, business, education, and global studies.
 Contact Professor Melissa Curley for more information.

-Additionally, for information about other events and resources in Religious Studies at Ohio State, go to the Center for the Study of Religion website.
+For information about other events and resources in Religious Studies at Ohio State, please visit the Center for the Study of Religion website.